numenta/nupic-legacy/README.md

 For all installation options, see the [Installing and Building NuPIC](https://github.com/numenta/nupic/wiki/Installing-and-Building-NuPIC) wiki page.

-Currently supported platforms:
+### Currently supported platforms:

  * Linux (32/64bit)
  * Mac OSX
  * Raspberry Pi (ARMv6)
  * Chromebook (Ubuntu ARM, Crouton) (ARMv7)
  * [VM images](https://github.com/numenta/nupic/wiki/Running-Nupic-in-a-Virtual-Machine)

-Dependencies:
+### Dependencies:

  * Python (2.6-2.7) (with development headers)
  * GCC (4.6-4.8), or Clang
  * Make or any IDE supported by CMake (Visual Studio, Eclipse, XCode, KDevelop, etc)

-The dependencies are included in platform-specific repositories for convenience:
+The dependencies are included in platform-specific repositories for convenience.
+Installing from these repositories is not required if the dependencies defined above have been manually installed or already exist on your system.

 * [nupic-linux64](https://github.com/numenta/nupic-linux64) for 64-bit Linux systems
 * [nupic-darwin64](https://github.com/numenta/nupic-darwin64) for 64-bit OS X systems